GamesCreed

 German games market: a big jump in sales revenue in 2020

-The German games market recorded a strong jump in sales revenue in the Covid-19 year 2020: total sales revenue of around 8.5 billion euros was achieved in computer and video games and associated hardware, as already reported by game.
+The German games market recorded a strong jump in sales revenue in the Covid-19 year 2020: total sales revenue of around 8.5 billion euros was achieved in computer and video games and associated hardware, as already reported by Game.
 This is an increase of 32% compared to the previous year.
 Sales of more than 3.2 billion euros were registered with games consoles, gaming PCs, and the corresponding peripheral equipment.
 This is an increase of 26% compared to 2019.
-The submarket for computer and video games saw even stronger growth, with revenues of 5.2 billion euros achieved through game purchases, in-game and in-app purchases, subscriptions, and charges for online services.
-As a result, this part of the market managed to grow by 36% compared to the previous year.

 About the market data

-The online directory gamesmap.de records developments in the German games industry on an ongoing basis. the game continuously calculates the industry’s employment situation in Germany using detailed industry observations and research, together with appropriate projections and surveys of experts.
+The online directory gamesmap.de records developments in the German games industry on an ongoing basis.
+The game continuously calculates the industry’s employment situation in Germany using detailed industry observations and research, together with appropriate projections and surveys of experts.

 German Games Industry, Games Companies In Germany, Game Companies in Germany, German Gaming Stats